opfesoft/sol-docs/db/world/quest_template_addon.md

 ### RewardMailTemplateID

-If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [quest\_mail\_loot\_template](loot_template.md).
+The ID has to match an entry in MailTemplate.dbc which contains the mail text.
+If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [mail\_loot\_template](loot_template.md).
 According to the rules in that loot template, items "looted" will be sent by mail at the completion of the quest.

 ### RewardMailDelay